 What is particularly amazing about Song’s experience is that it was ‘accidental’ (though karmic affinity would be needed too) – which makes it all the more unforced and thus objective, implying that Pure Land can be experienced by anyone under the right conditions in our world.
 The steadier one’s sustenance of a pure state of mind is, the longer can this experience be stretched.
 Intermittent experiences are thus possible.

 A Buddha may manifest in a Pure Land or a defiled land.
 Although the perfect reward land [of all Buddhas] is universally everywhere, only when sentient beings’ wisdom [which includes equanimity] increases do they perceive that any place can be a perfect Pure Land in an instant.
-For example, this Saha world is a defiled land, but from the perspective of the Brahma king, it is a preciously adorned Pure Land… (Yin-shin 1998, p.355)

 If one can, as in Song’s case, have an ‘accidental’ vision of Pure Land – in the absence of the provisions of faith and aspiration of Pure Land practice, how much more of the fruits of Pure Land practice can be experienced in this life if one diligently exerts the right efforts in increasing the three provisions?
 That said, one just needs to have a single ‘accidental’ experience, to inspire great faith in the validity of the Pure Land teachings.
 With this growth in faith, the aspiration to further practise naturally grows in correspondence.
-That Song’s experience is contemporary is heartening to Pure Land practitioners because it emphasises the timeless relevance of Pure Land principles.
+That Song’s experience is contemporary is heartening to Pure Land practitioners because it emphasizes the timeless relevance of Pure Land principles.